bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 So Alice here, the first user, she has the middle slot, the second slot.
 Bob has the first slot and Cavill has the third slot.
 And now, for example, Bob will transmit his message in the first slot and two.
-And now basically what we could do here is we could run a dcnet in every of those three slots and next.
+And now basically what we could do here is we could run a DC-net in every of those three slots and next.
 Three slots and next.
 And then Alice in the slots where people don't have assignments, they just send zeros, right?
 So if you look at the first slot, we add the zeros which are basically just some form of padding, I could say, and Bob's message.